Intervention while in custody

 We have agreements with a number of service providers to assist the safe and successful re-integration of prisoners to the community.
 There are currently 3 re-entry service models:

-This service is available in all male correctional centres (except Borallon Training and Correctional Centre) and Townsville Women's Correctional Centre.
+The Community Re-Entry Support Team (CREST) service is available in all male correctional centres (except Borallon Training and Correctional Centre), as well as in Townsville Women’s Correctional Centre.

 Prisoners can ask correctional centre staff for guidance on making a request to speak to CREST.